 Original itemized receipts are needed for all allowable expenses including transportation (except mileage), registration, and lodging.
 Receipts must be itemized and show specific items purchased.

-- The maximum total amount available for transportation is $300 for travel within 350 miles and $400 for distances greater than 350 miles.
+The maximum total amount available for transportation is $300 for travel within 350 miles and $400 for distances greater than 350 miles.
 In some cases worked out with the Associate Dean's office, special funding may be available for subsidizing international travel.
 It is expected that travel dates and times will be selected to keep travel and lodging expenses low.
 Please make flight arrangements as early as possible to ensure the lowest possible fares.
-Those driving will be reimbursed at $0.555 per mile, plus parking and tolls.
-Expenses for ground transportation to and from the Des Airport may be reimbursed up to $66.
-Expenses for ground transportation to and from the Cedar Rapids airport may be reimbursed up to $88.
+Those driving will be reimbursed at $0.54 per mile, plus parking and tolls, up to the maximum amount allowed.
+Expenses for ground transportation to and from the Des Airport may be reimbursed up to $65.
+Expenses for ground transportation to and from the Cedar Rapids airport may be reimbursed up to $83.

 Students traveling to conduct research during the MAP